Dolphins

 Figure 1: Hourly dolphin events by month, region for Adrift and combined PASCAL, CCES surveys.
 Hourly presence of dolphins (combined species) (y axis) for different months for combined years (x axis) and for each region (Oregon, Humboldt, San Francisco, and Morro Bay) for Adrift (left) and combined PASCAL and CCES (right).
 Hourly presence for duty-cycled data relates to the portion of the hour included in the duty cycled data.
 Black lines represent total available hours (effort) and red lines represent hours with detections.
 Blue shading represents winter, green represents upwelling, and yellow represents the post-upwelling oceanographic season.

-Multiple click types have been described for Risso’s dolphins (Soldevilla et al. 2017).
+Multiple click types have been described for Risso’s dolphins (M. S. Soldevilla et al. 2017).
 The dominant click type in all acoustic encounters of Risso’s dolphins in our analysis was the “Pelagic Pacific” (PPac) click type.
 Previous models had limited sample sizes from Risso’s dolphins in open ocean waters, and future investigations should incorporate the acoustic detections from Adrift, PASCAL, and CCES to improve the definition of geographic variation in click types throughout the North Pacific Ocean.

 Opportunistic acoustic recordings were collected in the presence of dolphin groups with visually confirmed species, including single and mixed assemblages of Pacific white-sided, North Pacific right whale, Risso’s, and common dolphins.
 The sample sizes are currently too low to be used to develop classification models, but these recordings will be useful contributions to training datasets in the future.